reasonablytall/yarsync/README.md

 ## Install

+There's an Arch Linux package on the aur: https://aur.archlinux.org/packages/yarsync/

-Clone this repository and move `yarsync` somewhere in your path, or call it directly.
+Otherwise clone this repository and move `yarsync` somewhere in your path, or call it directly.

 ### Dependences